Stuart Little (film): Box office

 Stuart Little was released theatrically on December 17, 1999.
 On its opening weekend, Stuart Little grossed $15 million, placing it at #1 dethroning Toy Story 2.
 It dropped to #2 over its second weekend, but went back to #1 on its third weekend with $16 million.
 According to Box Office Mojo, its final gross in the United States and Canada was $140 million and it grossed $160.1 million at the international box office, for an estimated total of $300 million worldwide.

 Critical reception

 Stuart Little received positive reviews from critics upon release.
+Metacritic, which uses a weighted average, assigned the a score of 61 out of 100, based on 32 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Jesus Freak Hideout said that "from start to finish, Stuart Little is a near flawless family film" while Stephen Holden of The New York Times had said "the only element that doesn't completely harmonize with the rest of the film is the visually unremarkable digital figure of Stuart."
+In addition, Nell Minow of Common Sense Media praised the film as a "terrific movie for families" due to its themes of being accepted and belonging to one another.

+However, Roger Ebert of the Chicago Sun-Times gave the film two stars out of four, stating that the plot of a human family adopting a mouse strained logic and undermined the film's emotional stakes, despite praising its technical polish.
+In addition, Lael Lowenstein of Variety criticized the film's "slick, commercial approach" that transformed E. B. White's subtle magic of the source material into a "labored feel-good movie," with the uneven humor and underdeveloped human characters overshadowing the animated ones.